Tiree: Climate

 As with the rest of western Scotland, Tiree experiences a maritime climate (Cfb) with cool summers and mild winters.
 Despite its being on the same latitude as Labrador on the opposite side of the Atlantic Ocean, snow and frost are rare, and short-lived when they occur.
 Weather data is collected at the island's airport.
 The lowest temperature to occur in recent years was -5.8 C during the cold spell of December 2010.
 The extreme maritime moderation contributes to summer temperatures that are far below even coastal locations in continental Europe on similar latitudes.
 Winter temperatures are similar to those of coastal southern England.

+Tiree holds the record for the most hours of sunshine ever recorded in a single month in Scotland, with 329.1 hours in May 1975.